erroronline1/caro/readme.md

 Sample response
 ```
-{"response": {"id": "83","msg": "Order has been saved to prepared orders but has still to be approved.","type": "info"}}
+{"toast":{"msg":"Order has been saved to prepared orders but has still to be approved.","type":"info"},"redirect":["order"],"notif":{"order_prepared":4,"order_unprocessed":0,"consumables_pendingincorporation":0}}
 ```

 > GET ./api/api.php/order/prepared/{unit}